 Step 3

-The helicopter operator will assess the document and based on a risk assessment decide whether the NUI is safe to land on.
+The helicopter operator (Captain of the flight) will assess the document and based on a risk assessment decide whether the NUI is safe to land on.

 Note: Additional limitations may be raised by the helicopter operator as part of this risk assessment.